Toyota Technological Institute at Chicago: PhD program

 TTIC offers a graduate program leading to a doctorate in computer science, with graduate students conducting research primarily within its areas of focus.

-TTIC has degree granting authority in the State of Illinois and is Accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
+TTIC has degree-granting authority in the state of Illinois and is accredited by the Higher Learning Commission.

 Relationship with University of Chicago

 TTIC is located on the University of Chicago campus and has a close relationship with the University of Chicago Computer Science Department.
 An agreement between the University of Chicago and TTIC allows cross-listing of computer science course offerings between the two institutions, providing students from each institution the opportunity to register in the other's courses.
-Faculty and students enjoy full privileges of the University library system, athletic facilities and other services.
+Faculty and students enjoy full privileges of the university library system, athletic facilities, and other services.